amirhhashemi/tiptap-text-direction/README.md

-This extension automatically adds the `dir` attribute to a configurable list of nodes.
-The direction (`ltr` or `rtl`) is detected based on the node's content.
+This extension automatically detects the direction of a configurable list of nodes and adds `dir="ltr"` or `dir="rtl"` to them.

-**Why not use `dir="auto"`?**
+**Why not `dir="auto"`?**

 `dir="auto"` changes the text direction based on the element's content too, so why not use that?

 1. It doesn't give you granular control over the direction.
 For example, if you want to have different styles based on the direction you can't do that with `dir="auto"`.
 There is `:dir()` pseudo-class that can help you in this situation but it's only supported in Firefox.

-2. You can't override it. `dir="auto"` uses the first character of the element to determine the direction and you can't change it unless you explicitly define the direction using `dir="ltr|rtl"`.
+2. You can't override it. `dir="auto"` uses the first character of the element to determine the direction and you can't change it unless you explicitly set the direction with `dir="ltr|rtl"`.

-3. You have to add `dir="auto"` to every element and that increases the output HTML size.
-While this extension only adds the `dir` when needed.

 ## Installation